John Waters (columnist): 2024 European Parliament election

 He ran as an independent candidate in the 2024 European Parliament election in the constituency of Midlands–North-West.
 Waters received 13,692 (2.0%) first preference votes but was not elected.

 Non-fiction and drama

 Waters has written a number of works of non-fiction as well as plays for radio and the stage.
-The title of his first non-fiction book, Jiving at the Crossroads, is a pun of Irish president Éamon de Valera's vision of a rural Ireland which is often misattributed as "comely maidens dancing at the crossroads".
+The title of his first non-fiction book, Jiving at the Crossroads, is a pun of Irish president Éamon de Valera's vision of a rural Ireland which is often misquoted as "comely maidens dancing at the crossroads".
 In the book, Waters comments on modern Ireland.
 Another non-fiction work, Lapsed Agnostic, describes his "journey from belief to un-belief and back again."

 Appearances

 Eurovision Song Contest

 Waters has entered the Eurovision Song Contest.
 "They Can't Stop the Spring", the song he co-wrote with Tommy Moran and performed by the band Dervish, was selected following a telephone vote of viewers on RTÉ's The Late Late Show to be Ireland's entry in Eurovision Song Contest 2007 in Helsinki.
 The song finished last in the European competition final, receiving only 5 points.

 In 2010, RTÉ announced that Waters had sought to represent Ireland again at Eurovision, with the song "Does Heaven Need Much More?", co-written with Tommy Moran.
 In the Irish National Final on 5 March 2010, the song was performed by Leanne Moore, the winner of You're a Star 2008, and finished in fourth place.